WhoopInc/auto-merge-pr-action/README.md

-# Enforce Single Pull Request Action
+# Auto Merge Pull Request Action

-A github action that enforces a single per for a defined user.
-This action will close all open PR's except the most recent for the defined user.
+A github action that automatically merges pull requests for a defined user.